 Fire department incident reporting is consistently cited as one of the most significant sources of administrative burden for company officers.
 The problem is not that the reports are difficult — most experienced officers know the content well.
 The problem is that completing them correctly takes significant time, the time comes at the end of demanding shifts, and the data quality degrades when officers are fatigued.

-The average NFIRS report for a structure fire takes 20–40 minutes to complete accurately.
-NERIS reports, with their expanded data fields and narrative requirements, are expected to run longer, at least initially.
-For a busy department responding to 10,000+ incidents per year, that is a meaningful operational cost in company officer time — time that is not available for training, equipment maintenance, or the supervision and mentorship that distinguish good firehouses from great ones.
+The average NFIRS report for a structure fire took 20 to 40 minutes to complete accurately.
+NERIS reports, with their expanded data fields and narrative requirements, run longer, especially while officers are still learning the new system.
+For a busy department responding to 10,000 or more incidents per year, that is a meaningful operational cost in company officer time, time that is not available for training, equipment maintenance, or the supervision and mentorship that distinguish good firehouses from great ones.

 AI cannot eliminate the requirement to document incidents.
 But it can dramatically reduce the time that documentation takes by handling the parts of the report that are mechanical: pulling structured data from CAD, pre-populating known fields, and drafting narrative language from the incident data that the officer then reviews and approves.